-- (a) adhere to all Town policies and guidelines, regarding social media use; and - (b) always identify themselves without any attempt to cover, disguise or mislead as to their identity or status as an elected representative of the Town when using social media.

-16.2 No Member shall:

-(a) use social media to publish anything that is dishonest, untrue, offensive, disrespectful, constitutes harassment, is defamatory or misleading in any way.
+- 16.1 A Member shall: - (a) adhere to all Town policies and guidelines, regarding social media use; and - (b) always identify themselves without any attempt to cover, disguise or mislead as to their identity or status as a Member when using social media. - 16.2 No Member shall use social media to publish anything that is dishonest, untrue, offensive, disrespectful, constitutes harassment, is defamatory or misleading in any way.